oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ![](workshops/visualbuilder/media/31.png)

--   Application: You can configure the value for the Vanity URL property, which is not part of this workshop.
+-   **Application**: You can configure the value for the Vanity URL property, which is not part of this workshop.
 See [Specify a Custom App URL](https://docs.oracle.com/en/cloud/paas/app-builder-cloud/visual-builder-developer/specify-custom-url.html#GUID-D7FF0F98-009E-4EF7-87EB-A87D8B60A02D) for more info.
--   Translations: Download and upload strings that appear in the user interface of your visual applications, for localization purposes.
+-   **Translations**: Download and upload strings that appear in the user interface of your visual applications, for localization purposes.
 This topic is handled in the Advanced workshop.
--   Application Profiles: An application profile allows you to deploy your app with different settings depending on the target environment.
+-   **Application Profiles**: An application profile allows you to deploy your app with different settings depending on the target environment.
 This topic is handled in the Advanced workshop.
--   Team: By default, only the application creator user (plus platform administrators) have privileges to see and edit the project.
+-   **Team**: By default, only the application creator user (plus platform administrators) have privileges to see and edit the project.
 Adding _Team members_ allows you specify additional tenant users to collaborate on the visual application.
--   User Roles: You can create custom roles to fine-grained control the to business objects and data in your apps.
+-   **User Roles**: You can create custom roles to fine-grained control the to business objects and data in your apps.
 This topic is handled in the Advanced workshop.
--   Business Objects: Controls the security for the BO API access.
+-   **Business Objects**: Controls the security for the BO API access.
 You can configure anonymous access, basic authentication, or get an access token that a client can use.
--   Services: Add or configure connections to a catalog of backend services provided by Oracle, such as Oracle Cloud Applications and Oracle Integration Cloud (OIC) services (Integration and Process).
+-   **Services**: Add or configure connections to a catalog of backend services provided by Oracle, such as Oracle Cloud Applications and Oracle Integration Cloud (OIC) services (Integration and Process).
 The OIC integration is handled in the Advanced workshop.

 ### Web/Mobile Application Structure